99woodand-web/WoodysADBlocker/README.md

 daily statistics, recent blocked requests, allowlist management, domain checking and the full set of controls.

+It also includes:

+- Block history: every blocked domain across the retained days (up to 30).
+Click a column heading to sort, use the filter box to narrow by domain, pick a day range (7 days / 30 days / all), and use Export CSV to download the full history as dns_block_history.csv.
+- Refresh blocklist: re-downloads the current blocklist feed immediately instead of waiting for the automatic refresh.

 BLOCKING MODES
 --------------
 - Malware + ads/tracking (default): uses the full StevenBlack